PeterBooker/wp-newrelic-api/README.md

 # WP NewRelic

 WP NewRelic handles communication between WordPress and the NewRelic API v2.
 It can be added to your theme/plugin or the /mu-plugins/ folder.
+It is designed to allow easy fetching of data from NewRelic to use and/or display on your WordPress site.

 You can see more information about NewRelic's v2 API here: [https://rpm.newrelic.com/api/explore](https://rpm.newrelic.com/api/explore)

+## Authentication

+An API key is used for authentication.
+You can find instructions on obtaining your API key [here](https://docs.newrelic.com/docs/apis/api-key).

 ## Supported Endpoints